 Can I still make changes to my policy online?

 We stopped some online access to policies for French residents from 1 January 2021 – this was either to stop customers from making changes where possible or stopping access completely where this wasn’t possible.
 If you've tried to make changes that aren’t allowed under French law, then we may need to reverse any transactions you've placed.

 If you want to make any changes to your policy, give us a call, or speak to your adviser if you have one, to check whether the transaction is allowed under French law.

-If any new information materially changes the position from the information we’ve shared previously, we’ll contact you again to inform you.
+What will happen if any new information materially changes the position from the information we’ve shared previously with you?